 Our learning environment and our curriculum outcomes provide an opportunity for children to showcase their learning with parents and other groups.

 Our Personal Social, Health and Citizenship Education (PSHCE) aims to provide students with the skills, knowledge, attitudes and values they need to lead confident, healthy and independent lives.
 It helps them to understand how they are developing personally and socially and addresses some of the issues that are part of growing up.
 Through PSHCE, we teach students about how to have healthy and successful relationships with friends and family and how to look after themselves and others.

-All state schools are required to teach Religious education.
+All schools are required to teach Religious Education.
 The school follows the Oxfordshire Agreed Syllabus for Religious Education and children learn about and from the six major world religions for an hour each week.

 The school offers specialist Music tuition each week from external specialist teachers as a part of the normal school timetable.

 Schools are also required to promote Spiritual, Moral, Social and Cultural development.
 This includes promoting the British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.